Codingbysid/campus-hub/README.md

 ```
 This will start the emulators and provide you with a link to the Emulator Suite UI, which is very helpful for viewing the local database and authenticated users.

+**Wait for the emulators to fully start** before proceeding to the next step.
+You should see output indicating that both Auth and Firestore emulators are running.

 ### Step 2: Run the Next.js App

-In another terminal window, run:
+**Only after the Firebase emulators are running**, in another terminal window, run:
 ```bash
 npm run dev
 ```
 This command starts the Next.js development server, which automatically connects to the running Firebase emulators.
-You can now open your browser to `http://localhost:3000` to see the application.
+You can now open your browser to `http://localhost:9002` to see the application.

+### Troubleshooting Connection Issues

+If you encounter Firebase connection errors:

+1. **Ensure emulators are running**: Check that `firebase emulators:start` is active in a separate terminal
+2. **Check emulator ports**: Verify that ports 8080 (Firestore) and 9099 (Auth) are not being used by other applications
+3. **Restart in correct order**: Stop both processes, start emulators first, then start the Next.js app
+4. **Check environment variables**: Ensure `NEXT_PUBLIC_USE_EMULATORS=true` is set in your `.env.local` file

 ---